LiaScript/docs/README.md

 How does text-highlighting work in a text file and thus within a paragraph?
 Well, Markdown defines some basic characters that can be used to surround a word or a collection of words.
-We tried to use the GitHub flavored Markdown style for simple formatting, thus simply use multiple stars or underscores to mark certain parts of a text.
+We tried to use the GitHub flavored Markdown style for simple formatting, thus simply use multiple asterisks or underscores to mark certain parts of a text.

 * `*italic*` -> *italic*<!-- class="notranslate"-->
 * `**bold**` -> **bold**<!-- class="notranslate"-->